tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 ## Label

 A [Label][LabelDoc] is just a simple text.
-In this example a new label is instantiated with the text 'I am a Label.', aligned to the center and with text wrapping enabled.
+In this example a new label is instantiated with the text "I am a Label.", aligned to the center and with text wrapping enabled.
 Enabled text wrapping allows the text to wrap onto a new line if the width of the label is too small for the text.